vokimon/apunts/computers/css-grid.md

 relative to the grid container and not put on the flow.

-If you name a line `xxxx-start` or `xxxx-end` it will implicitly define an area named `xxxx` and the other way arround:
+If you name a line `xxxx-start` or `xxxx-end` it will implicitly define an area named `xxxx` and the other way around:
 If you name an area `xxxx` you will implicitly define lines `xxxx-start` and `xxxx-end` foreach direction.